Safety on our group walks

 We walk lots of dogs, of all shapes, sizes and personalities so it's massively important that we get the right mix of dogs in a group.
 From a behind the scenes perspective we organise the groups not only according to location but also according to personality.

-On every walk we are constantly monitoring how the dogs are interacting with each other so that we can correct any bad behaviour immediately - whether it just takes a sharp 'no' or needs a time-out on the lead.
-We find that if the dogs are confident that we are in control of the pack then they look to us to resolve any issues, rather than trying to sort it out between themselves.
+On every walk we are constantly monitoring how the dogs are interacting with each other so that we can nip any bad behaviour in the bud immediately.
+We find that if the dogs are confident that we are in control then they look to us to resolve any issues, rather than trying to sort it out between themselves.

-If we're not comfortable with how a dog interacts with the other dogs then we stay in close contact with the owner, often recommending a trainer or behaviourist that may be able to help and if necessary we would not walk the dog as part of a group until any issues have been resolved.
+If we're not comfortable with how a dog interacts with the other dogs then we stay in close contact with the owner and can recommend a behaviourist that may be able to help resolve any issues.

 Day to day us dog walkers are required to make judgement calls on a regular basis and our most essential 'qualification' for a good dog walker is common sense!
 We often come across situations where we need to act quickly in order to keep everyone safe so it's imperative that we're on the ball and able to think on our feet.
 We've been faced with a variety of situations over the last couple of years, which gives us the experience to know how and when to act in many given situations.
 We always go with the motto 'it's better to be safe than sorry' and will err on the side of caution; whether it's putting all of the dogs back on their leads, cutting short a walk or seeking further training...Fido's owner can rest assured that we will always put a huge amount of effort into keeping him safe so that he can enjoy his walk and then head home nice and relaxed for an afternoon snooze!